QData/TextAttack/README.md

 ## Contributing to TextAttack

-We welcome contributions and suggestions!
-Submit a pull request or issue and we will do our best to respond in a timely manner.
+We welcome suggestions and contributions!
+Submit an issue or pull request and we will do our best to respond in a timely manner.
+TextAttack is currently in an "alpha" stage in which we are working to improve its capabilities and design.

 ## Citing TextAttack